Skip to main content

 Meet our Board

 VisitScotland is a Scottish Government non-departmental public body.
-Its purpose is to promote the interests of the tourism industry across Scotland and is partly funded by the Scottish Government.
+Its purpose is to promote the interests of the tourism industry across Scotland.

-The Minister for Small Business, Innovation and Trade makes appointments to our Board.
-This currently has eight members including our Chairman, Lord Thurso.
+The Minister for Small Business, Innovation, Tourism and Trade makes appointments to our Board.
+This currently has eight members including our Chair, Lord Thurso.

 The Board gathers around six to eight times a year.
 Members are responsible for approving the direction set out by our Management Team.
 They also provide general oversight of our practices to ensure proper management of the organisation.